 DISTINCTIVE SPACES

-More interested in the where of the experience than the how?
-Take a look at these out-of-the-ordinary dining rooms.
+at these out-of-the-ordinary dining rooms.
 Of course, a visit to the Maldives isn’t complete without an extensive itinerary of activities in and around the water, but how about eating under the Indian Ocean?
 Ithaa Undersea Restaurant at the Conrad Maldives Rangali Island is the world’s first all glass restaurant beneath the sea.
 No SCUBA gear required to marvel at 180-degree marine life views while dining on Maldivian-Western fusion cuisine or sipping cocktails.

 If you’re trusting enough to not completely see your meal, maybe the trend of dining in the dark appeals to you.
 The fad began in Europe and is quickly spreading, including to the California chain Opaque Restaurant.
 Though you lose your sense of sight, the experience is said to enhance the smell, taste and texture of your meal.